 All schools at Nagoya University house international student advising or exchange facilities at which international students may consult on matters concerning their studies and daily life in Japan.
-In addition, Advising and Counselling Services of the Global Engagement Centre possesses expertise in supporting international students with regard to mental health and disability issues.
+In addition, the Student Counselling Centre and Ability Support Centre possesses expertise in supporting international students with regard to mental health and disability issues.
 Complementary to services provided by these professionals, the faculty and staff of NUPACE endeavour to render the stay of overseas students a more comfortable and fulfilling one by offering additional advising and resource services in areas including administrative procedures, academic issues, scholarships, accommodation, immigration and residence procedures, daily life, and general health.